-- Launch VEA from Start > All Programs > Veritas > Veritas Storage Foundation > Veritas Enterprise Administrator or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - Select a profile if prompted and connect to the appropriate host. - In the tree, expand the system name, expand the storage agent, and then expand Disk Groups. - Right-click on the disk group in which to create the volumes (for example, Exch-DG1) and click New Volume. - 4 In the Welcome panel of the New Volume Wizard, click Next. - Select the disks for the volume as follows: 5 - Make sure the appropriate disk group name appears in the Group name drop-down list. - For example, Exch-DG1. - For Site Preference, leave the setting as Siteless (the default). - Specify automatic disk selection (the default) or manual disk selection.
+- Launch Veritas Enterprise Administrator from the Apps menu on the Start screen. - Select a profile if prompted and connect to the appropriate host. - In the tree, expand the system name, expand the storage agent, and then expand Disk Groups. - 3 Right-click on the disk group in which to create the volumes (for example, Exch-DG1) and click New Volume. - 4 In the Welcome panel of the New Volume Wizard, click Next. - Select the disks for the volume as follows: - Make sure the appropriate disk group name appears in the Group name drop-down list. - For example, Exch-DG1. - For Site Preference, leave the setting as Siteless (the default). - Specify automatic disk selection (the default) or manual disk selection.
 To manually select disks, use the Add button to move the appropriate disks to the Selected disks list.
-Manual selection of disks is recommended.

-- You may also check Disable Track Alignment to disable track alignment for the volume.
+Manual selection of disks is recommended. - You may also check Disable Track Alignment to disable track alignment for the volume.
 Disabling Track Alignment means that the volume does not store blocks of data in alignment with the boundaries of the physical track of the disk.

-- Click Next.

-- Specify the parameters of the volume:
+- Click Next. - 6 Specify the parameters of the volume: